ESG

 additional revenue, rewarding its sustainable efforts.

-markets operate outside government mandates, allowing businesses to buy carbon
+These markets operate outside government mandates, allowing businesses to buy

 Emission Reduction (VERs) from projects like reforestation, renewable energy

-Companies like Microsoft and Google invest in voluntary carbon credits for
+etc. Example: Companies like Microsoft and Google invest in voluntary carbon

 How Carbon Markets Work

-marketplace where companies buy and sell carbon credits like an auction; that’s
+a marketplace where companies buy and sell carbon credits like an auction;

-how carbon markets work.
-Companies first need to measure how much carbon they
+that’s how carbon markets work.
+Companies first need to measure how much carbon

-are under their limit are the ones that have reduced emissions.
-As a reward,
+companies that are under their limit are the ones that have reduced emissions.

-they get carbon credits, which can be sold to companies struggling to meet
+As a reward, they get carbon credits, which can be sold to companies struggling

-their emission targets.
-For Example, Companies like Tesla emit way less than
+to meet their emission targets.
+For Example, Companies like Tesla emit way less

-traditional automakers.
-So, it earns carbon credits and sells them to companies
+than traditional automakers.
+So, it earns carbon credits and sells them to

-like General Motors and Fiat (9).
-This acts as an additional source
+companies like General Motors and Fiat (9).
+This acts as an

-of income, and thus Tesla makes millions in revenue from sustainability.
+additional source of income, and thus Tesla makes millions in revenue from

 Business